Haven’t Paid 2017 Property Taxes? Your Reminder is in the Mail

 PINELLAS COUNTY, FL – If you haven’t paid your 2017 Property Tax bill yet, time is ticking.

 On March 22, 2018, the Pinellas County Tax Collector’s Office is mailing payment reminder notices to everyone who hadn’t paid their bill by early March.
-If you already paid and still receive a notice, you can check the status of your payment here.
-Property owners can search by the owner’s name, address, property parcel number or account number.
+If you already paid and still receive a notice, you can check the status of your payment by visiting https://taxcollect.com/property-tax-disclaimer/.
+Click “I Accept” at the bottom of the page.
+Property owners can find their payment status by searching the owner’s name, address, property parcel number or account number.

 The deadline to pay 2017 property taxes has been extended to Monday, April 2, 2018.
 Mailed payments must be postmarked by March 31.
 Property taxes are usually due on March 31, but Florida law requires an extension whenever the due date falls during a weekend.